excile2127/DarknessFalls/README.md

 ## Description

-Darkness Falls is my capstone project for my Bachelor's degree in Computer Science at Montana Tech.
+Darkness Falls is my capstone project for my Bachelor of Science in Computer Science at Montana Tech.
 As such, I don't intend for it to be a full-scale game at this time, but rather a demonstration of my knowledge of game engineering.

 My goal is to implement core aspects of side-scrolling platformers with a unique twist: having a single source of light, the player's torch, that replaces a health bar or another similar system.
 At the start of a level, the torch will be bright and illuminate most of the screen.
 Slowly over time, the torch's light will fade.
 Furthermore, taking a hit or using special skills with expediate this loss of light.
 However, slaying enemies will bolster the torch to allow the player to continue on.
+Lastly, if the player runs out of light, they lose.

-Art Assets are being developed by my friend, Zachary McDonnell, and will be finished and implemented into the game towards the end of alpha in April 2022.
-As such, all sprites will be temporary and animations not implemented until then.
+Art Assets are being developed by my friend, Zachary McDonnell, and will be finished and implemented into the game towards the end of pre-alpha in late April 2022.
+As such, only some sprites and animations are in the game currently.

 ## Roadmap